GastonJacinto/GastonJacinto/README.md

 - 📫 How to reach me **https://www.linkedin.com/in/gastonjacinto/**

-- 📄 Know about my experiences: I'm working for CLUB ADIP with a team, developing the page that they will use in the future.
-It's actually done, so you can see it in the link above.
+- 📄 Know about my experiences: I've worked for CLUB ADIP with a team, developing the page that they will use in the future.
+Now, I'm working on a SPA for OLIMPO TRAINING.

-- ⚡ Facts about me 👌 **I love doing tasks that demands to investigate and put a lot of my attention, I love reading documentation to learn some new tech skills or new technologies, and this is because I'm so good at investigating, as I said, I learn fast 😉**
+- ⚡ Facts about me 👌 **I love doing tasks that demands to investigate and put a lot of my attention, reading documentation and learning new technologies.
+I am a really good teammate and a person who adds a lot of valoe to his team. **

 <h3 align="left">Connect with me:</h3>
 <p align="left">